UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-22-notes-lecture1.md

 m(x) = \int p(z) \ell(x|z) \ud z.
 \\end{eqnarray}

 This normalization, denoted by $m(x)$, is called the **marginal likelihood** or **evidence**.
-If the observations $x$ are discrete, this corresponds to the probability of the observed dataset under the model (given the number of observations).
+If the observations $x$ are discrete, this corresponds to the probability of the observed dataset under the model.
 For this reason, the evidence plays an important role in Bayesian model selection.

 The integrals in Equations~(\ref{eq:posterior}, \ref{eq:marginal}) constitute one of the main challenge in Bayesian inference.
 We will discuss two approaches to solve these integrals in this course.

-- Approximating the integral via Monte Carlo methods (next week)
+- Approximating the integral via approximation methods (MCMC, SMC, variational, etc; more on that later).
 - Picking the prior and likelihood so that analytic computations are possible (described in the next section).

 #### Conjugacy in parametric families